wijanarko-sukma/ROS.NET/README.md

-## Experimental Fork of ROS.NET for .NET Core 1.1 maintained by Xamla
+## .NET Framework Fork of ROS.NET maintained by [Xamla][1]

-This fork is a modified version of ROS.NET that builds and runs on Windows and Linux with .NET Core 1.1 SDK installed.
-Beside changes required to compile the solution for .NET core the project was completely restructured (e.g. folder structure, assembly names).
-A couple of bugs were fixed and offensive exception messages and comments of the original implementation were replaced by more serious ones.
+This fork is a reverted version of ROS.NET from .NET Core to .NET Framework A couple of bugs were fixed and offensive exception messages and comments of the original implementation were replaced by more serious ones.

-## .NET Core 1.1 Build Instructions

-1. `cd YAMLParser`
-2. `dotnet restore`
-3. `dotnet build`
-4. `dotnet run -- Debug <YourPathToSolutionRoot>`
-5. `cd ..`
-5. `dotnet restore Uml.Robotics.Ros.sln`
-6. `dotnet build Uml.Robotics.Ros.sln` (build should succeed now)
+## Requirements

+1. `Visual Studio 2017 (Professional / Community Edition)`
+2. `.NET Framework v4.7.1`

 ##  ==== Original Readme text ======